Company directors at greater risk of identity fraud

 Of course Lord Sugar is very much in the public eye but that doesn’t necessarily mean he is invulnerable.
 One of the most high profile identity fraud cases in recent times has been TV presenter Gloria Hunniford – being well-known doesn’t necessarily keep you safe from identity theft.

 With these high profile examples in mind, those in business should take note and limit personal information on social media and professional networking sites and certainly avoid posting sensitive details online.
-Proactively checking their credit file and their accounts is a very important step.
+Proactively checking their credit report and their accounts is a very important step.
 The quicker they spot that their details have been used fraudulently, the easier it will be to limit the damage caused.

 Joining the PROOF scheme offered by Companies House can also put company directors one step ahead as it offers improved security, and alerts them if any of their company information has been changed.